balogunadebola/TWITTER-ANALYSIS-FOR-30DAYSOFLEARNING/README.md

 ----
 # Project Objective: Problem Statement
-This pet project is aimed at understanding key trends as it relates to the topic "TWITTER ANALYSIS FOR 30 DAYS OF LEARNING.
+This pet project is aimed at understanding key metrics as it relates to the topic - TWITTER ANALYSIS FOR 30 DAYS OF LEARNING.

 ![Tweet Problem Statement](https://user-images.githubusercontent.com/107516898/177009241-10b9e8b9-06c5-4e44-9784-d94d17ac1b3f.png)